Azie Dungey: Early life and education

 Azie Mira Dungey is from the Washington, DC / Maryland / Virginia area, dubbed "the DMV" by locals.
 She spent some of her early years ins Philadelphia with her grandparents, as her mother was attending law school, she and has her grandfather's last name.
 She also lived in Maryland in her younger years.

-She is descended from a John Dungey, a Pamunkey man who lived in Virginia and ran his own shipping business.
-He married an enslaved African American woman (with a white father, her master), and had to get a petition signed by white residents of the state to allow them both to stay there.
-The relationships between Native Americans were complicated.
-Dungey is thus both African American and Pamunkey, also Mattaponi, and a very active member of the Native community.
+Dungey is both African American and Pamunkey, also Mattaponi, and a very active member of the Native community.
 The tribe's enrollment policies that excluded members who married or had children with African Americans was exposed by the Congressional Black Caucus during their recognition process in 2013.
 Dungey comes from a family that was victim to Pamunkey anti-Black tribal law and as of August 2020 they were seeking enrollment.

 She graduated from New York University's Tisch School of the Arts.

 She admired Tina Fey from a young age and was an avid watcher of Saturday Night Live.